flashcraft/crossbardemo/crossbardemo/crossbardemo/web/demo/notification/README.md

 ## Backend

 There is no backend for this demo.
-All messaging is mediated by Tavendo WebMQ, and clients use Publish & Subscribe to send and receive notifications.
+All messaging is mediated by Crossbar.io, and clients use Publish & Subscribe to send and receive notifications.

-You can however also trigger notifications from Oracle.
-Open the demo in your browser and then issue the following PL/SQL block from Oracle:

-	BEGIN
-	   webmq.publish('http://crossbar.io/crossbar/demo/notifications/368001', 'Hello from Oracle!!!');
-	END;
-	/

-This assumes you have the demo running and listening on channel `368001`:

-	http://<Your WebMQ hostname>/demo/notification/?channel=368001